McKinney Roughs Nature Park: Trails

-Flora and fauna
+Nature

 Overlook of the Colorado River from a trail at McKinney Roughs Nature Park.

+Plants

 McKinney Roughs serves as a convergence point for four distinct ecosystems: the Post Oak Savannah, Blackland Prairie, East Texas Piney Woods, and a riparian zone.
 This unusual convergence contributes to the rich diversity of plant and animal life within the park.
 The park is inhabited by loblolly pine trees, akin to those found in the neighboring Bastrop State Park and Buescher State Park.
 Additionally, the cedar trees within the park are eastern red cedar, distinguishing them from the Ashe juniper trees typically found in the Texas Hill Country.
-There are also toothache trees and bald cypresses.
-In the spring months, McKinney Roughs is a ripe zone for bluebonnets, the official state flower of Texas, as well as orange Indian paintbrush flowers.
-The flower and butterfly gardens continue to attract monarch and queen butterflies from spring through the end of summer.
+There are also Hercules' club (also known as the toothache tree) and bald cypress.
+In the spring months, McKinney Roughs is a ripe zone for bluebonnets, the official state flower of Texas, as well as Texas paintbrush flowers.

+Animals

 McKinney Roughs is home to various mammals, reptiles, birds, and amphibians.
-Common wildlife sightings at the park include gray foxes, rabbits, white-tailed deer, and squirrels.
+Common wildlife species observed at the park include gray fox, coyote, eastern cottontail, white-tailed deer, and eastern fox squirrel.
 The park and other parts of the Lost Pines forest serve as a habitat for a diverse array of over 250 bird species.
 The park collaborates with the LCRA, the Hyatt Regency, the Bastrop County Audubon Society, Texas Parks and Wildlife Department’s Lost Pines Master Naturalists, and the National Audubon Society to organize annual bird-watching events.
-Throughout specific seasons, visitors have the opportunity to observe various bird species, including but not limited to cardinals, eastern bluebird, green kingfisher, Carolina chickadee, hummingbirds, eastern screech-owl, Carolina wren, tufted titmouse, wood duck, northern parulas, common ground doves, hooded warblers, and the bald eagle—the national bird of the United States.
+Throughout specific seasons, visitors have the opportunity to observe various bird species, including but not limited to northern cardinal, painted bunting, eastern bluebird, Carolina chickadee, ruby-throated hummingbird, black-chinned hummingbird, eastern screech-owl, Carolina wren, tufted titmouse, northern parula, white-winged dove, mourning dove, hooded warbler, several species of birds of prey and the bald eagle—the national bird of the United States.
+The flower and butterfly gardens continue to attract monarch and queen butterflies from spring through the end of summer.

 Bastrop is one of the four cities certified by the Texas Parks and Wildlife Department as having a "bird city" status.
 McKinney Roughs is recognized as one of the leading birding-viewing destinations within Bastrop County.
 As of 2019, there are no regulatory restrictions related to threatened or endangered species or wetlands at McKinney Roughs.